 If we look at Hawkins’s charts showing effect sizes for forage productivity and animal productivity per hectare (the two measures that HPG practitioners are actually concerned with) we see that the similarity of the grazing system to HPG is strongly correlated with a significant positive effect size.
 In other words, Hawkins’s meta-review actually supports the efficacy of HPG to increase forage and animal production!

-There are only four studies, out of twenty three, which stand out as being fairly close in grazing methodology to HPG.
+There are only five studies, out of twenty three, which stand out as being fairly close in grazing methodology to HPG.
 Clearly there is simply not enough data available on the specific practice of HPG to warrant a meta-review.
-Given that all four of these studies show significant positive effects on production, more experiments studying actual HPG are warranted.
+Given that all five of these studies show positive effects on production, more experiments studying actual HPG are warranted.